mchlbrnhrd/watering_system/README.md

 # watering system
-Water plants automatically on vacation.
+Automatic irrigation of plants on vacation.

-You need an Arduino microcontroller, water pump, relais module and a capacitive soil moisture sensor.
+For this self watering system you need an Arduino microcontroller, water pump, relais module and a capacitive soil moisture sensor.
 For example "WayinTop Automatische Bewässerung DIY Kit".

 This software supports
 * start pump when moisture of soil is too low